-NOTE 20 - PRIOR PERIOD ADJUSTMENT
+NOTE 19 - PRIOR PERIOD ADJUSTMENT

 In prior years, the Organization recorded as an asset its membership interest in the common interest reality association (FPMCH condominium association - see Note 9 above).
 This resulted in overstating the cash position of the Organization on its financial statements.
-The amount of the adjustment to the beginning net assets is \$99,373.
+The amount of the adjustment to the beginning net assets as of October 1, 2015 is \$99,373.